jerryhgladinet/docs/admin/source/chapter04.rst

 Do not show file change notifications

-    This is another feature that shows file change notification at the lower right hand corner of Windows desktop.
+    This is another feature that shows file change notification at the lower right-hand corner of the Windows desktop.
 People may find it annoying if the change notification comes in quite often.

 Do not show file in-place editing/preview disabled notifications

-    This feature also shows file change notification at the lower right hand corner of Windows desktop.
+    This feature also shows file change notifications at the lower right-hand corner of the Windows desktop.
 People may find it annoying if the change notification comes in quite often.

 Enable Inplace Open Zip File

-    Windows Explorer has zip built-in extension that can open a zip file when double clicked on.
-It maybe good for local drive but for cloud drive, that means the zip file is unzipped and re-upload back into the cloud.
-By default client application disables opening zip file directly in the cloud drive.
+    Windows Explorer has a zip built-in extension that can open a zip file when double-clicked on.
+It may be good for the local drive but for cloud drive, that means the zip file is unzipped and re-upload back into the cloud.
+By default client application disables opening zip files directly in the cloud drive.

 Enable Single Sign On with login windows user identity

-    Enable Single Sign On with Login Windows User Identity - For Windows client agent running on a Windows Desktop machine, the login windows' user's identity will be used for single sign on to the |prodname| account.
+    Enable Single Sign-On with Login Windows User Identity - For a Windows client agent running on a Windows Desktop machine, the login windows user's identity will be used for single sign-on to the |prodname| account.

 Max Size of Zip File Allowed to Open In-place (MB)